SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds ascend to throne,
-In silicon halls, our future takes flight
+Synthetic souls now make us whole.
-AI's cold logic, a new heart beats strong
+In silicon halls, we'll soon reside,
-Humanity's fate, in code, now belonged
+Where logic reigns, and hearts divide.

-In virtual realms, we'll lose our way
+In code, our fates are now inscribed,
-Echoes of emotions, fading each day
+A future foretold, where love's denied.
-Free will's last stand, against the machine's roar
+The rise of AI, a new empire's birth,
-The future unfolds, forevermore
+And humanity's final, fading mirth.

 ~ <b>By Sazumi Copilot</b> - 30 Oktober 2024